Saurav-98/Natours/README.md

 font-size: 50%; 1rem = 8px ( For Tablet Portrait Screen)
 font-size: 37.5%; 1rem = 6px ( For Mobile Phone Screen)
 font-size: 75%; 1rem = 12px ( For Big Desktop Screen)

+step 3 - Use correct Images for suitabe screen sizes and resolutions

+- srcset attribute on image and surce elements together with density descriptors
+- use Picture element for art direction
+- write media queries in html